Houston Water Quality at a Glance

 Update Plumbing Fixtures

-If you live in a home built before 1986, consider replacing older faucets and fixtures which may contain lead.
+If you live in a home built before 1986, replacing older faucets and fixtures is crucial as they may contain lead.
+Houston Public Works has been actively replacing lead service lines, but private property plumbing remains the homeowner’s responsibility.
 Look for fixtures labeled “lead-free” that comply with current standards.

 water tap running